kcrary/istari/docs/tactics.md

   The type `B` must be appropriate to `A` and `spine`.

+- `univIntroEqtype`

+  Proves a goal of the form `A = B : U i`, generating subgoals `A = B : type`, `A : U i`, and `B : U i`.

 - `extensionality /[name option] ... [name option]/`

-  Proves a goal of the form `M = N : A`, for most types `A`, decomposing one layer of `A` for each argument given.
+  Proves a goal of the form `M = N : A`, for many primitive types `A`, decomposing one layer of `A` for each argument given.
 The name is used if decomposing `A` generates a hypothesis; otherwise the name is ignored.

   This tactic establishes `M : A` and `N : A` first, before proceeding to extensionality.
-It does not work with quotient types; for quotients use `extensionalityOf`.
+For some types (*e.g.,* `future`), `M : A` and `N : A` cannot be reestablished in a uniform manner after extensionality.
+For such types, the tactic stops after that layer, ignoring any additional names in the argument.

+  The tactic does not work with some types (notably quotients).
+For such types, `extensionalityOf` may work.

   + `extensionalityRaw /[name option] ... [name option]/`